-- 36. The board in full should conduct an annual evaluation, adopting, where necessary, an action plan to correct weakness detected in: - a) The quality and efficiency of the board's operation. - b) The performance and membership of its committees. - c) The diversity of board membership and competences. - d) The performance of the chairman of the board of directors and the company's chief executive. - e) The performance and contribution of individual directors, with particular focus on the chairmen of board committees.
+- 36. The entire board should conduct an annual assessment and, if necessary, prepare an action plan to correct weakness detected in: - a) The quality and efficiency of the board's operation. - b) The performance and membership of its committees. - c) The diversity of board membership and competences. - d) The performance of the chairman of the board of directors and the company's chief executive. - The performance and contribution of individual directors, with particular focus on the chairmen of board committees.

-The evaluation of board committees should start from the reports they send the board of directors, while that of the board itself should start from the report of the nomination committee.
+The assessment of board committees should start from the reports they send the board of directors, while that of the board itself should start from the report of the appointments committee.

-Every three years, the board of directors should engage an external facilitator to aid in the evaluation process.
-This facilitator's independence should be verified by the nomination committee.
+Every three years, the board of directors should engage an external facilitator to aid in the assessment process.
+This facilitator's independence should be verified by the appointments committee.